-5.1.1 Short- to medium-term
+5.1.1 Short to medium term

-At the time of writing the economy is experiencing a greater level of uncertainty than at any point over the last 20 years, with turmoil in the global financial markets, and a UK recession predicted by many analysts for the short-term at least.
-Despite this, it is anticipated that the rail passenger and freight market in Merseyside will perform relatively well over the next decade.
+At the time of writing, the economy is experiencing a greater level of uncertainty than at any point over the last 20 years, with turmoil in the global financial markets and a UK recession is predicted to continue in the short term.
+Despite this, it is anticipated that the rail passenger and freight market in Merseyside will perform relatively well over the next decade, and evidence from the Merseyrail's recently completed Autumn 2008 passenger counts suggests that strong passenger growth has occurred for the year to date.